By Rick Steves and Cameron Hewitt

 While unspoiled, Eger is not unknown.
 It's famed as the town that, against all odds, successfully held off the Turkish advance into Europe.
 Working their way up the Balkan Peninsula, 60,000 Turks arrived in Eger on September 11, 1552.
 Some 2,000 Eger residents, fighting from within their castle's protective walls, held the line against the advancing invaders.
 After a 38-day siege, the Turks retreated in defeat.
 Sadly, they returned in 1599 and, this time, succeeded in conquering the castle.
 The Turks sacked the town and controlled the region for close to a century.
 Evidence of that time remains; look for the 130-foot-tall minaret and the traditional Turkish bath.
 (The influential Battle of Vienna in 1683 succeeded in eliminating the Turkish threat entirely.)
 But of course, Hungary cherishes Eger's victory, not its defeat, and this castle is the focus of patriotic field trips for students throughout the country.

-The heart of Eger is Dobó Square, named for Dobó István, who commanded the town's forces in the siege of 1552.
-Dominating the square is the photogenic pink Minorite Church, said to be the most beautiful Baroque church in Hungary (though a bit shabby inside).
+The heart of Eger is Dobó Square, named for István Dobó, who commanded the town's forces in the siege of 1552.
+Dominating the square is the photogenic Minorite Church, often said to be the most beautiful Baroque church in Hungary (though a bit shabby inside).
 Nearby is the indoor market, offering a taste of local life.
 Eger Castle, site of the 16th-century siege, hovers above.
 The castle grounds feature several small museums, including a history museum, picture gallery, dungeon, and underground casements.
 But the most rewarding way to visit the castle is wander the grounds and enjoy the vistas.

 Spring forward to several centuries with a visit to the Lyceum.
-In the mid-18th century, Bishop Károly Eszterházy wanted a university in Eger, but Hapsburg Empress Maria Theresa refused to allow it.
+In the mid-18th century, Bishop Károly Eszterházy wanted a university in Eger, but Habsburg Empress Maria Theresa refused to allow it.
 Instead, Eszterházy built this elegant Baroque teacher-training college, which still trains local teachers.
-The college contains three intriguing museums: the library (50,000 books in over 100 languages shelved oddly, according to size); the Astronomical Tower, with some dusty old stargazing instruments and a meridian line in the floor (the dot of sunlight hits the line exactly at noon); and the entertaining 18th-century camera obscura.
-You'll enter a dark room around a big bowl-like canvas, and the guide will fly you around the streets of Eger.
+The college contains three intriguing museums: the library (60,000 books in over 30 languages shelved oddly, according to size); the Astronomical Tower, with some dusty old stargazing instruments and a meridian line in the floor (the dot of sunlight dances along this line each day around noon); and the entertaining 18th-century camera obscura.
+After entering a dark room and gathering around a big bowl-like canvas, the guide flies you around the streets of Eger.

-Cameron Hewitt is the co-author of Rick Steves' Budapest.
+Cameron Hewitt is the co-author of the Rick Steves Budapest guidebook.